Temperature-dependent photoluminescence dynamics of CsPbBr$_3$ and CsPb(Cl,Br)$_3$ perovskite nanocrystals in a glass matrix: Modeling

 Here we calculate the energies of the first few quantum confinement levels in a nanocrystal (NC).
+This calculations can be compared with resonance positions in the PL excitation spectrum [Fig.~\ref{fig:PLTr}(g)] and will be useful for understanding PL temporal dynamics behaviour and temperature dependence of the linewidth where knowledge of the separation between the ground and excited states of NC is needed.
 We consider the NC as a sphere with zero potential inside and infinitely high potential outside the sphere.
 The electron wave function (the same considerations hold for holes) can be decomposed into the product of the wave functions depending on the radial variable $R_l(r)$ and angular variables $Y_{l,m}(\theta, \phi)$, where $l$ and $m$ are the quantum numbers responsible for the square of the angular momentum and its $z$-axis component, respectively.
 The Schr\"{o}dinger equation for the radial wave function reads as \cite{Landau1991}

 where $k = \sqrt{2m_\text{e} E^\text{e}/\hbar^2}$, $E^\text{e}$ is the electron energy, and $m_\text{e}$ is the effective mass.
 The solution of this equation up to a normalization factor is expressed through the spherical Bessel functions: $R_l(r) = j_l(kr)$ \cite{Landau1991,Flugge2012,Elsasser1933}.
 The first three functions are {$j_0 (x) = \sin(x)/x$, $j_1 (x) = \sin(x)/x^2 - \cos(x)/x$, and $j_2(x) = -3\cos(x)/x^3 + (3/x^2 - 1/x) \sin(x)$}.
 We find $k$ and, thus, $E^\text{e}$ by imposing the boundary condition $j_l(kD/2) = 0$, where $D$ is the NC diameter.
 The first few states, in order of increasing energy, are 1s, 1p, 1d, 2s ..., where letters ``s'', ``p'', and ``d'' correspond to $l = 0$, 1, and 2 (the level degeneracy being $2l + 1$) and the numbers just enumerate consecutively levels with a given $l$.
 For the first 1s level $kD = 2\pi$ we find